15 Sep 2025

 CalMac Block Booking Commercial Customers The following island representative groups were informed of the consultation with block booking commercial customers but were not required to participate in the consultation:

-The Coll Ferry Committee The Tiree Transport Forum Lismore The Arran Ferry Committee The Mull & Iona Ferry Committee The Campbeltown Ferry Committee The Jura Ferry Committee The Colonsay Ferry Committee The Islay Community Council Ferry Committee (ICCFC) Comhairle Nan Eilean Siar (CNES) Harris Transport Group/Forum Barra Transport Committee South Uist Business Impact Group Ferry Community Board
+The Coll Ferry Committee The Tiree Transport Forum The Arran Ferry Committee The Mull & Iona Ferry Committee The Campbeltown Ferry Committee The Jura Ferry Committee The Colonsay Ferry Committee The Islay Community Council Ferry Committee (ICCFC) Comhairle Nan Eilean Siar (CNES) Harris Transport Group/Forum Barra Transport Committee South Uist Business Impact Group Ferry Community Board

 |

-delivery we are currently undertaking a review of the Block Booking Terms and Conditions for commercial customers ahead of the Winter 2025/26 timetable.
+As part of our commitment to improving fairness, accountability, operational efficiency and service delivery we are currently undertaking a review of the Block Booking Terms and Conditions for commercial customers ahead of the Winter 2025/26 timetable.
 These changes aim to address operational challenges, maximise deck space, and respond to ongoing disruption across the network.

 An ICIA is required under the Islands (Scotland) Act 2018 and as specified in the Islands (Scotland) Act 2018 the ICIA will: